jeffreysbrother/bootstrap-equal-height/README.md

 ##Equal-height Columns in Bootstrap##

-A number of different methods exist for forcing adjacent columns to have equal height.
+A number of different solutions exist for forcing adjacent columns to have equal height.
 This is a summary of a few such solutions.

 ###the best solution###